greglook/blocks/README.md

 ## Block Values

-A _block_ is a sequence of bytes identiied by the cryptographic digest of its content.
+A _block_ is a sequence of bytes identified by the cryptographic digest of its content.
 All blocks have an `:id` and `:size`.
 The block identifier is a [multihash](//github.com/greglook/clj-multihash) value, and the size is the number of bytes in the block content.